-- Protein: Protein is another macronutrient that helps balance how quickly carbohydrates rush into your bloodstream, which helps ensure a steady stream of energy.
-Protein also helps you feel fuller, longer and is an especially good option after a workout to help repair and build muscle.
+- Protein: Protein is another macronutrient that helps balance how quickly carbohydrates rush into your bloodstream, which, in turn, helps ensure a steady stream of energy.
+Protein also helps you feel fuller, longer and is an especially smart option after a workout to help repair and build muscle.

-- Fiber: Fiber is found in plant-based foods like vegetables, beans, grains and fruits, and is the material that can’t be fully broken down by the body.
+- Fiber: Fiber is found in plant-based foods like chia seeds, vegetables, beans, grains and dried fruit, and is the material that can’t be fully broken down by the body.
 Technically, fiber doesn’t contain any nutritional value, but it is essential for keeping your blood sugar balanced and improving digestion, and is a key component in improving satiety.

 There are a variety of options to choose from when it comes to convenient snacks, including anything from pre-packaged snacks that are already made to homemade options that you can prep ahead of time.
 Whatever you decide works best for you, it’s important to make sure that your snacks are made from whole, nutrient-dense ingredients that will support your body’s needs all day long.